reshinto/algo-patterns/gettingStarted/basicDataStructures.md

       - As such, Depth-First Search uses a stack, either directly or through the use of recursion
 ### Implementation
 - using an (statically-sized) array and a pointer pointing to the top of the stack (usually the next unused space)
-- When inserting an item, we set the value at the pointer to the item and increment the pointer by 1
+- When inserting an item
+  - set the value at the pointer to the item and increment the pointer by 1
-- When removing an item, we decrease the pointer by 1
+- When removing an item
+  - decrease the pointer by 1
 - no need to reset the item at the pointer because it isn't accessible by the stack
   - it will be overwritten when more items are inserted
     - might still want to reset it for languages with garbage collectors to prevent memory leaks